nion-software/nionswift/docs/user_interface.rst

     :width: 321
     :alt: Histogram Panel

+The histogram displays several visual elements and information:

-The bar directly under the histogram displays the color range of the data and will change color to match the color map of the selected display.
-General values about the data (maximum value, mean, minimum value, etc.) are displayed under the histogram.
-If no display panel or data item is selected, if more than one display panel is selected, or if the selected display item contains more than one data item, the histogram panel will not display anything.
+* The color range bar directly under the histogram displays the color range and changes to match the color map of the selected display.

+* General values about the data (maximum value, mean, minimum value, etc.) are displayed under the histogram.

+* When no display panel is selected, more than one display panel is selected, or the selected display item contains more than one data item, the panel is empty.

+Selecting and adjusting ranges:

-To select a range of data, click and drag between two points on the histogram.
-Doing this will zoom into the histogram on the selected range and the associated display panel will only display data values within that range.
-To reset the range, double click on the histogram.
+* To select a range of data, click and drag between two points on the histogram.

+* The histogram zooms into the selected range, and the associated display panel shows only data values within that range.

+* To reset the range, double-click on the histogram.

+Graphic-specific behavior:

-If a graphic is selected, the histogram will show data within that graphic.
-Click on a display panel outside the graphic to show the histogram for the full range of the data item.
+* If a crop graphic is selected, the histogram shows data within that graphic only.

+* Click on a display panel outside the graphic to show the histogram for the full range of the data item.

 .. _Info Panel: